hungsu/quartz/content/notes/You should link your notes.md

 ## My conversations flow better

 Many of us have had the feeling of thinking of the perfect punchline long after the conversation has ended.
 The French call this [going down the stairs](https://en.wikipedia.org/wiki/L%27esprit_de_l%27escalier).
-I theorise that this act of connecting one thought to another too slowly can be remedied if you practice linking your thoughts together, in the form of linking notes together.
-Some argue that this is done better with spaced repetition, but I feel that is too rigid.
-Space repetition is one prompt, one answer.
-In contrast, linking many notes to many other notes allows much more freedom, which is essential for flowing conversation.
+I theorise that if you're too slow in conversation, you can become faster if you do reps of linking your thoughts together, in the form of linking notes together.
+Some argue that this is done better with spaced repetition, with flash cards prompting one reply, but I feel that is too rigid.
+In contrast, linking many notes to many other notes allows much more freedom, which is essential for flowing and unstructured conversation.

 ## Links in journals give the illusion of superhuman memory